RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 **note:** While I used a different machine to host the Python and Waterfall proxies, there is no reason you couldn't host everything on your own machine.
 It was just slightly more convenient for me to do it this way.

 ### Lua Proxy
 The Lua proxy will run on the in-game computer.
-Its job is to setup two connections, one connection to the attackers server, and another connection to the SpongeForge server.
+Its job is to set up two connections, one connection to the attackers server, and another connection to the SpongeForge server.
 Then it just needs to pass TCP data back and forth to create a connection.

 Here is the code for our proxy:
 ```lua